google/fleetspeak/DESIGN.md

 # Client

-The Fleetspeak Client is a small process which runs on the endpoint and communicates with a Fleetspeak Server.
+The Fleetspeak Client is a small process which runs on an endpoint and communicates with a Fleetspeak Server.
 Much like the server, it consists of a base [`client.Client`](https://godoc.org/github.com/google/fleetspeak/fleetspeak/src/client#Client)